marcc-hpc/tutorials/pages/shortcourse/shortcourse_python.md

 python/3.7
 ~~~

 We recommend using the most recent version whenever possible.
+If you are controlling your Python version with [Anaconda](https://anaconda.org/), please use the `anaconda` module directly.
+This module allows you to use the `conda` command without manipulating your `~/.bashrc` file, which often causes confusion later on.
+We recommend using software modules instead of customzing your `~/.bashrc` file.

 ## Python packages